Receipt and Opening of Radioactive Packages

 Package Receipt Log" and a "Radionuclide

-a radiation monitoring badge/and ring badge (if applicable) prior to and
+a lab coat and a radiation monitoring badge/and ring badge (if applicable) prior to and

 during the opening of the package.

-If the package is labeled with a White I, Yellow
+A. If the package is labeled with a White I, Yellow

 II, or Yellow III radiation label, follow the below procedure:

-- Before opening the package, measure the exposure rate from the package at one meter and then at the package surface, with a survey meter.
+- Before opening the package, measure the exposure rate from the package first at one meter and then at the package surface, with a survey meter.
 If it is higher than expected, stop and notify the Radiation Safety Officer.
 (In addition, if the reading is too high during the one meter reading do not move closer to conduct the surface reading.)
 Record all readings on the "Radionuclide Package Receipt Log".

 Survey Limits for a Radioactive White 1 Label: